xuanming/xuanming-core/memo/main.md

     *   middleman rebuild everything.
 It just compare the files between two builds.
 All actual building operations are executed.
 *   Try to know whether the building of pages in middleman uses rack.
+*   Deploy incrementally.
+Use something like git to do this.
+Check the built files between local and remote, and only transfer the difference.
+This should be an deployment extension.
+Capistrano may be able to do this.
+*   Data could be dynamic.
+It could be from database or some web service.
+Then an incremental deployment will be very useful.
+The site can periodically be deployed in order to get a dynamic site.
 *   Helper for getting the relative link of a specified page.
 *   Data could have sub directories: